Most of Elfen Lied

 - The entirety of Kouta not being able to forgive Lucy for killing people (namely, his father and poor Kanae), despite that she had been living nothing but a never ending hellish nightmare ever since she was born, and was dealing with an uncontrolable, psychotic side within her, but she still just wanted to be loved by someone (Kouta).
 Made worse by the fact that, as far as Kouta was concerned, he gained a new friend, one he loved deeply, and the last time he saw her, she casually ripped his little sister in half.
 Him cradling her upper torso was a real tear-jerker.
 Kouta calling her out on her psychotic inner voice may have been insensitive, but this was the first time he'd heard of this.

 - Five words (manga only): "And then, I killed Nyuu."

-For this troper, it was in the final episode where Kurama and Mariko hear the timer go off and close their eyes, and we see a grainy film of still shots from the life they could have had, with Kurama and Hiromi raising her.
+- The final episode where Kurama and Mariko hear the timer go off and close their eyes, and we see a grainy film of still shots from the life they could have had, with Kurama and Hiromi raising her.
 It was the last one, with her going happily off to school and them waving to her...

 - Mariko starting to giggle as she begins to torture Nana.
 She was born a perfectly normal little girl with a mother who loved her.
 She could have grown up in a nice house by the ocean and gone to school.
 She could have had friends and a favourite novel.
 But instead she was locked up away from any hope; they made her into this irreversibly broken creature with no joy in life other than beating the brains out of someone else.

 - Nana's final line at the end of the series: "There are so many wonderful things in this world.
 So many... good things..."
 The line was just so powerful after Nana is get beaten half to death, watches the man who has given her reason to live commit suicide with his real daughter, and finally finds the capability to connect with fellow diclonius Lucy just moments before she faces the music.

 - How about in the anime when Nana was being sent to battle by Kurama... and she asks for the pretty ribbon around his neck? (his tie)

 "I wish somebody would hold me close now"

-Also at the very end of the manga when Kouta finds Lucy/Kaede's letter
+- Also at the very end of the manga when Kouta finds Lucy/Kaede's letter